 iii) market behaviour of trading instruments chosen;

-iv) sufficient margin for trades and drawdowns;
+iv) insufficient margin for trades and drawdowns;

 v) "Black Swan" events: eg. Brexit (June 2016), Swiss Franc (January 2015), GBPUSD flash crash (October 2016), etc.

-vi) major News Events (NFP, FOMC, etc)
+vi) major News Events (NFP, FOMC, etc).

 A loss of 10% requires a gain of 11.11% to recover;